 And know this: Being defensive very early is much wiser than being a minute too late once markets free-fall.
 Very few understand this, especially as markets break new record highs each week and confidence in the Fed makes investors overly complacent, and overly at risk.

 Why so much commentary?

-Are your Media posts current?
+Are your public Market Reports current?
 Do older posts have any present value?

 First, we post at least two public reports a week.
 Naturally, the most recent posts will be the most current, but we work very hard to make each post educational as well as topical.

 This means that a blog (for example, on Bitcoin’s latest moves or Tesla’s appalling balance sheet) may presumably seem stale after a week, month or even year of subsequent price action, but we take pains to make every post more than just an “update” on a daily topic.